avni2006/Blood-Donation-Reward-System/README.md

 # Blood Donation Reward System

 ## Project Description
 A decentralized application (dApp) built using Soroban smart contracts to register blood donors, track their blood donations, and reward them with points for every contribution.
-This contract is lightweight, secure, and transparent.
+This contract is lightweight, secure, and transparent

 ## Project Vision
 To create a trustworthy ecosystem that encourages blood donation by transparently tracking contributions and rewarding donors through a blockchain-based points system.